Alistair has worked in a variety of positions at Walmart over the course of five years.

 To receive the full raise (which I have), you have to literally sell your soul to Walmart, work every day like it's your last day (which I did), lie to every manager (play the game), work in as many different areas of the store as possible, and pick up extra shifts from other people in the store that are ill or otherwise can't make it.

-They hold the right to use any possible reasons in their playbook to fire you.
-Example: You are top salesman and get along with your coworkers, but had to miss a month of work due to mental illness, so your boss uses a mistake you made out of human error to not only fire you after you were on unpaid leave for a month, but write up the termination so you won't receive any unemployment benefits.
+They reserve the right to use any possible reason in their playbook to fire you.
+For example, let's say you are the store's top salesperson and get along with your coworkers, but you had to miss a month of work due to mental illness.
+Your boss uses a mistake you made out of human error to not only fire you after you were on unpaid leave for a month but also writes up the termination so that you won't receive any unemployment benefits.

 They shuffle you like a drunken man's deck.
-If you work within the store, you are subject to being thrown wherever the managers see fit, regardless of whether you have proficiency in that area or training in the processes needed to successfully succeed.
-And when you fail or get a customer complaint, the manager says, "Why didn't you handle that better?"
+If you work within the store, you are subject to being thrown wherever the managers see fit, regardless of whether you have proficiency in that area or are still in training in the process necessary to succeed.
+And when you fail or get a customer complaint, the manager simply asks, "Why didn't you handle that better?"

 I could go on forever.

-The first thing I will say is that these are the people you should pity the most.
-They are the ones who have had their souls ground into dust, and then sucked up into the vacuum of the Evil Empire.
-They no longer have souls, and therefore, they can manage new-hires and veterans alike.
+The first thing I will say is that Walmart managers are the people you should pity the most.
+They are the ones who have had their souls ground into dust and then sucked up into the vacuum of the Evil Empire.
+They no longer have souls, and therefore, they can manage new hires and veterans alike.